rumatakira/billing/docs/eng/billing-common-example.md

 9. Kirill chooses one or several available payment methods previously identified by Ruslan.

-10. Billingolang forms invoices for payment and sends them to Ruslan and Kirill.
+10. Billing forms invoices for payment and sends them to Ruslan and Kirill.
 If necessary, integrating them into the accounting system of Ruslan.

-11. Billingolang consistently conducts Kirill through the first payment for each subscription.
+11. Billing consistently conducts Kirill through the first payment for each subscription.

-12. Billingolang starts repeating (recurring) billing for recurring subscriptions on the saved data of payment add-ons entered by Kirill during first payment.
+12. Billing starts repeating (recurring) billing for recurring subscriptions on the saved data of payment add-ons entered by Kirill during first payment.